Poland

 Group risk insurance is the second most popular employee benefit among Polish employees.
 There are two types of group life insurance:

-- The “compulsory” scheme is where the employer covers the insurance premium.
+• The compulsory scheme is where the employer covers the premium for the insurance.
 The sums insured are either fixed or salary-based.
 The scope of the cover is limited to a few riders.

-- The “voluntary” scheme, where the premium for the insurance is covered in full by the employee and deducted from the employee’s salary.
+• The voluntary scheme is where the premium for the insurance is covered in full by the employee and deducted from the employee’s salary.
 The sums insured are almost always fixed but relatively low.
-The scope of the cover is, however, extensive and includes typical to the Polish market family benefits (benefits are paid in case of death of the spouse, death of the parents/ parents-in-law, the birth of a child, critical illness of the dependents).
+The scope of the cover is, however, extensive and includes family benefits where benefits are paid in case of death of the spouse, death of the parents/parents-in-law, birth of a child, and critical illness of the dependents.

-It is common for bigger companies to have both compulsory and voluntary schemes simultaneously.
-Disability insurance (total and permanent disability (for any reason) and a total or partial disability due to an accident) is part of the group life insurance plan as a supplemental agreement.
+It is common for larger companies to have both compulsory and voluntary schemes in place simultaneously.
+Disability insurance (total and permanent disability for any reason and total partial disability due to accident) is part of the group life insurance plan as a supplemental agreement.

 Business Travel Insurance

-Although business travel insurance is not mandatory, most (95%) companies offer business travel insurance.
-According to Polish law, an employer who delegates employees abroad must cover the costs of the medical treatment that occurs abroad, including the costs of medicines and transport.
+Although business travel insurance is not mandatory, most (95%) of companies offer it.
+According to Polish law, employers who send employees abroad must cover medical treatment costs, including medicines and transport costs.
 The BTA cover is a cheaper solution.

 Employee Perks